 When business entities are formed, they often execute agreements between the shareholders, partners or members that defines the price (or formula/methodology to determine the value) at which an owner is paid for his/her interest in the business in the event of death, disability, mental incapacity, divorce, bankruptcy, resignation or termination of employment and other triggering events.
-These agreements can be embodied in shareholder agreements, partnership agreements, and operating agreements.
-Care should be taken in drafting those agreements as they can result in unintended consequences including expensive litigation.
+A Buy-Sell agreement can be embodied in shareholder agreements, partnership agreements, and operating agreements.
+Care should be taken in drafting these agreements as they can result in unintended consequences including expensive litigation.
 Similar problems can occur when no such agreement exists.
 Below are two real-life examples.

 Fix it and Forget It

 One recent case involved a medical practice that was formed in 2000.
 The agreement established a value of medical practice via a Certificate of Agreed Value dated January 1, 2000 at $2.4M.
 This was the most recent agreed value some fifteen years later when one of the physicians decided to retire triggering a buyout of his interest.
 The agreement also stated that if the parties fail to agree on a revaluation for more than two years, the value shall be equal to the last agreed-upon value, adjusted to reflect the increase in the net worth of the Company, including collectible accounts receivable, since the last agreed-upon value.
 The parties never updated the valuation in the agreement.